erfanghorbanee/picoCTF-2024/General Skills/dont-you-love-banners/solution.md

     KeyboardInterrupt
 ```

-It's loading banner each time we send a request to log in to the server, which is exactly what we want.
+It's loading the banner each time we send a request to log in to the server, which is exactly what we want.

 Since we don't have execute permission for script.py and it's owned by root, we won't be able to run it directly. therefore, we open another tab in the terminal and connect to the server one more time so that script.py will be executed: